erenyusufduran/path/09-blockchain/01-hyperledger/02-course/05-setting-network-conf-policies.md

 1. Setup the Policies at Org Level as per requirements
 2. Initialize the Orderer
 3. Verify the setup by inspecting the _JSON_.

+## Implicit Meta Policy Type

+- Helps in avoiding duplication of policies.
+- No need to update when new orgs are added.

+---

+- _ANY_ - Requires any sub policy to be satisfied
+- _ALL_ - Requires all sub policies to be satisfied
+- _MAJORITY_ - Requires a strict majority of sub policy to be satisfied

+The order level policy is a consensus driven decision point.
+The values that can be changed at the orderer level are `BatchSize, BatchTimeout, ChannelRestriction, ConsensusType`.
+No one administrator should be in control of changes to these values.

+Majority of Orderer Org Admins MUST agree.

+### Access Control

+Under the Orderer policies, readers you will find that the rule says that any leader from the orderer organizations can can read the channel.
+So rule is in here `ANY of /Channel/Orderer/*/Readers`.
+Look at `policy.3`